K-Arias/K-Arias.io/index.md

     has to respond appropriately.
 In part 1, I learned of using multiple files to compile, which was very cool and new to me, the main file had the functions being called and the second file had the definitions of these functions.
-These functions were made toprocess ML to other units, very cool.
+These functions were made to process ML to other units, very cool.

 * Lab 6